-While a student, he also nurtured a passion for the wine cellar by working as a cellar hand at Rustenberg, one of South Africa’s preeminent estates.
-Etienne Le Riche was the chief winemaker at the time in Rustenberg (who subsequently opened his own label making arguably the best Cabernet in South Africa) and Hans Vinding Diers was visiting assistant at the time (whose family owned Château Rahoul and Château de Landiras in Bordeaux, Graves and now makes wines on Noemía de Patagonia and on Argiano, Cinzano's Tuscany estate).
+While a student, he nurtured a passion for wine by working as a cellar hand at Rustenberg, one of South Africa’s preeminent estates.
+Etienne Le Riche was the chief winemaker at the time in Rustenberg (who subsequently opened his own label making arguably the best Cabernet in South Africa) and Hans Vinding Diers was visiting assistant at the time (now owner and winemaker at Bodega Noemia Patagonia making some of the best Malbecs in Argentina).

 Yair likes reading cellar manuals and recommends reading "Making Good Wine" by Bryce Crossley Rankine, "Concepts in Wine Technology" by Yair Margalit and "Cooperage for Winemakers" by Geoffery Schahinger.